devscollab/skill-board-api/README.md

 ## License

 This project is freely available for free non-commercial/ commercial use, and may be redistributed under these conditions.
 Please, see the [license](https://github.com/devscollab/skill-board-api/blob/master/LICENSE) for further details.

+## Development Halt

+## This project is under a development halt currently due to lack of contributors.
+If you wish to work on this repo, please contact before doing so.
+Thank you!